jnidzwetzki/jnidzwetzki.github.io/_posts/2022-01-26-convert-osm-to-geojson.md

 `-output`     | String | The name of the output folder. |
 `-workfolder` | String | The name of the folder where the node database will be created.
 Multiple node databases could be used by specifying multiple folders, separated by `:`.|

-Now, the dataset can be downloaded and converted
+Now, the dataset can be downloaded and converted.

 ```shell
 wget https://ftp5.gwdg.de/pub/misc/openstreetmap/planet.openstreetmap.org/pbf/planet-latest.osm.pbf -O ~/planet-latest.osm.pbf